-If you watch the TV cooking personalities on air or online, it seems like food preparation is nothing but fun and games, from The Naked Chef to Chopped to Avec Eric.
-Since cooking is such a good time, you definitely need today’s flouncy little apron to put you in the mood.
+If you watch the TV cooking personalities on air or online, it seems like food preparation is nothing but fun and games, from Top Chef to The Great British Bake Off.
+Since cooking is such a good time, you definitely need this flouncy little apron to put you in the mood.
 There are three tiers of ruffles in a shorter, sassier style plus an extra flounce across the bodice.
 An easy-to-assemble pattern is offered below as a free download.

 All four flounces are simple to make and Gather.
 We specify an extra wide Hem along the sides and bottom of each, so when you’re kicking up your heels with cooking enthusiasm, no unfinished edges will show.

 We originally used Up Parasol from Heather Bailey for FreeSpirit Fabrics, which is no longer readily available.
-But, Spring and Summer fabrics collections are always full of colorful options from which to choose your most fantastic flounces.
+But, each season’s new fabric fabric collections are always full of colorful options from which to choose your most fantastic flounces.

 As with store-bought aprons, our design is meant to be one-size-fits-all.
 However, we realize you may still wish to make yours smaller or larger.
 Remember, this design is intended to be short-and-flouncy.
 As a reference, the waist is approximately 24″ wide across the bottom of the bodice, the waist ties are each approximately 30″ long, the neck ties are each approximately 24″ long, the skirt length (the three gathered panels) is about 10½”, and the bodice is about 11″ high from the top of the first gathered panel of the skirt to the outer points of the curving neckline of the bodice.